Use this guide to register your logger, set alarm limits, start recording, and retrieve data from your LT5GEO External Probe cellular logger.

 Quick Start

-1. Visit https://logtagonline.com/login and sign in to your LogTag® Online Fixed Site (VFC) User account.
-If you do not already have one, create a free account and select “Fixed Site (VFC) User” as the “Team Profile” option.
+Visit https://logtagonline.com/login and sign in to your LogTag® Online Fixed Site (VFC) User account.
+If you do not already have one, create a free account and select “Fixed Site (VFC) User” as the “Team Profile Type”.

-In this case, open the account menu by clicking your profile name, then click "Manage Team".
-Click the "Team" tab and change the "Team Profile" to "VFC User".
+In this case, your team owner will need to open the account menu by clicking your profile name in the top right corner of your screen.
+Then click "Manage Team", click the "Team" tab and change the "Team Profile" to "VFC User".

 Note: If you are not the team's owner, they have to do this for you.

-2. Click Add Device in the top right of your screen and enter your devices serial number.
+- From your home screen, click Add Device in the top right of your screen and enter the logger's serial number.
+The serial number is on the label at the front of the logger.
 Enter a name for your device (optional) and click Register Device .

-3. Click "Locations" tab at the bottom of your screen, then click Add a Location .
-Enter a name for the location, select your registered logger from the drop-down list.
+- Click the "Locations" tab at the bottom of your screen, then click Add a Location .
+Enter a name for the location and select your registered logger from the drop-down list.

 You can find detailed instructions with reference images here.